Helping divers make informed choices about training, skills, safety, and gear.

-Mask clearing is one of the first skills divers learn.
-But for many, it never becomes truly comfortable.
-A flooded mask can trigger stress, rapid breathing, and even full-blown panic.
-Worse, most divers don’t practice it enough after certification to stay sharp.
+Mask clearing is one of the first scuba skills taught, yet for many divers it never feels fully comfortable.
+A flooded mask can trigger stress, rapid breathing, or even panic.
+Worse, many divers stop practicing it after certification, losing sharpness over time.
+This guide shows how to clear smoothly, remain calm, and regain control even if your mask floods completely or gets knocked off.

 Proper Mask Clearing Technique

-This technique relies on air pressure, not brute force.
-Pulling the skirt or pressing the bottom often makes it worse by breaking the seal too early.
+This method relies on air pressure rather than force.
+Pulling at the skirt or pressing the bottom often worsens the seal and makes clearing harder.

 Full Flood and Mask Removal

-Sometimes your mask gets kicked off or floods completely.
-Here’s how to handle that calmly:
+Sometimes a mask gets kicked off or floods completely.
+Handle it calmly by:

 Practice Strategies